TABLE OF CONTENTS

-Message events have the capability of sending e-mails to the role members set in the process model, to groups within a work space, to an e-mail address that has been filled out in a form field, for example by the person who registered the case in the first place.
-Message events can also send emails to custom email addresses.
+Message events have the capability of sending e-mails to the role members set in the process model, to groups within a work space, to an e-mail address that has been filled out in a form field, or to custom email addresses.

-NOTE: You can add multiple categories by clicking them.
-It's possible to combine several email addresses from roles, groups, form fields and custom addresses.
+Note: You can add multiple categories by selecting them.
+It is possible to combine several email addresses from roles, groups, form fields, and custom addresses.
 If an email address is present in two places, for example in a role and in a group, only one email will be sent to that person.

 The email body text editor has some basic formatting functionality as well as the ability to edit HTML.

-TIP: It’s possible to add variables in the e-mail text which reference information from the process instance or from form fields.
-For example: In a process you may have a form with a field for the “reviewers comments” allowing the reviewer to document the outcome of a review.
-The text filled out in the “reviewers comments” field can be inserted into the e-mail text through a variable and sent to whoever you choose to be the recipient.
+Tip: It is possible to add variables in the e-mail text that reference information from the process instance or from form fields.
+For example, in a process you may have a form with a field for reviewers comments allowing the reviewer to document the outcome of a review.
+The text filled out in the reviewers comments field can be inserted into the e-mail text through a variable and sent to the recipient of your choice.

-This sets a reply to address that will show up in the recipients address field if they want to respond to the message sent by Barium Live.
+This sets a reply-to address that will show up in the recipients address field if they want to respond to the message sent by Process Automation.
 This allows users to configure a reply to address of their own instead of email@example.com

 Add from name

-Files up to 5MB can be attached to an email thrown by a message event.
+Files up to 20MB can be attached to an email thrown by a message event.
 It is possible to attach files to emails sent from message events in three different ways:

-2. You can send an entire data object form as a PDF file by modelling the data object as an input to the send message event.
+- You can send an entire data object form as a PDF file by modeling the data object as an input to the send message event.

 Doing this will cause it to show up in the attachment field automatically and sending the message will convert the form to PDF and make it available as an attachment to the email.

-3. You can send generated documents as either PDF or docx files by modelling them as inputs to the send message event.
+- You can send generated documents as either PDF or docx files by modeling them as inputs to the send message event.

-If you want the document to be converted to PDF instead of the default docx format, simply double click the document template modelled as an input and chose PDF generation.
+If you want the document to be converted to PDF instead of the default docx format, simply double-click on the document template modeled as an input and chose PDF generation.

-Generated Document modelled as inputs to the send message event will show up in the attachment field automatically and sending the message will make it available as an attachment to the email.
+Generated Documents modeled as inputs to the send message event will show up in the attachment field automatically and sending the message will make it available as an attachment to the email.